bennyistanto/gost-climate/_sources/case/p177189-pic-pacific-observatory.md

 ![TIMESAT-gs](../img/case-P177189-growing-season.png)

-Figure 17.
-Growing season
+**Figure 18.** Growing season

-State of planting and harvesting estimates were determined by importing Vegetation Indices (VI) data into TIMESAT (http://web.nateko.lu.se/timesat/timesat.asp) – a program for analyzing time-series satellite sensor data.
+State of planting and harvesting estimates were determined by importing Vegetation Indices (VI) data into [TIMESAT](http://web.nateko.lu.se/timesat/timesat.asp) – a program for analyzing time-series satellite sensor data.
 TIMESAT conducts pixel-by-pixel classification of satellite images to determine whether planting has started or not.
 This process was followed for all of areas over multiple years in order to evaluate current planting vis-à-vis historical years from 2003 - 2021 (case using MODIS VI).

 ![TIMESAT](../img/case-P177189-timesat-parameters.png)

-Figure 18.
-TIMESAT Parameters
+**Figure 19.** TIMESAT Parameters

 Some of the seasonality parameters generated in TIMESAT: (a) beginning of season, (b) end of season, (c) length of season, (d) base value, (e) time of middle of season, (f) maximum value, (g) amplitude, (h) small integrated value, (h+i) large integrated value.